ropenscilabs/statistical-software-review/README.md

 remotes::install_github("ropenscilabs/statistical-software-review")
 ```

-It can then be loaded for use with,
+and loaded for use with,

 ``` r
 library (statsoftrev)
 ```

-All functions of the packages are prefixed with `rssr_`, for
+All functions of the package are prefixed with `rssr_`, for
 “**r**OpenSci **S**tatistical **S**oftware **R**eview.”
 One function
 provides a list of currently developed categories of statistical
 software for which standards have been developed, along with links to